Varicocele (varicose veins at the testicle)

 In low degrees of severity harmless, an untreated varicose vein in the testicle can, however, progress with age and impair the fertility of the man due to the blood congestion in the scrotum, respectively the resulting overheating of the testicles.
 This is because the testicles need a temperature about 2-3° Celsius lower than the body temperature for their optimal functioning.
 That is why the scrotum is located outside the body.

-A therapy (surgical procedure) of the varicose vein in the testicle is often carried out only in case of unfulfilled desire to have children.
+A therapy (surgical procedure) of the varicose vein in the testicle is often carried out only in case of an unfulfilled desire to have children.
 Urologists still do not agree whether the dilated vein alone is responsible for male infertility.

 Therefore, many urologists nowadays recommend a more detailed investigation of the actual causes.
 Many women can also become pregnant despite varicocele.
 The causes of male infertility can be found in many other places in a man’s life and can be eliminated without risk even before a surgical procedure.